vvye/youtube-annotation-converter/README.md

 <h1>YouTube annotation converter</h1>
 <h2>What's this about?</h2>
-<p>On January 15, 2019, YouTube is getting rid of annotations.</p>
+<p><a href="https://support.google.com/youtube/answer/7342737">On January 15, 2019, YouTube is getting rid
-<p>Annotations are boxes of text and/or links that could be placed anywhere on screen.
-Since May 2017 you
+		of annotations.</a></p>
-	can no longer add new annotations, and on January 15, 2019, even existing annotations will disappear.
+<p>Annotations are boxes of text and/or links that could be placed anywhere inside a video.
+Since May 2017
-	This is really unfortunate for older videos that made heavy use of them, providing commentary, background info, or corrections.</p>
+	you can no longer add new annotations, and on January 15, 2019, even existing annotations will disappear.
+This is really unfortunate for older videos that make heavy use of them, providing commentary, background info, or corrections.</p>
 <h2>What does this tool do?</h2>
 <p>If you want to preserve your videos' annotations, you can use this tool to convert them into subtitles
 	instead.</p>